lobrylab/PitViper/README.md

 #### Design matrix

-Let say that you have two conditions, A (control) and B (treatment), with 3 replicates for each but aligned BAM files instead of raw FASTQ files:
+If you have aligned BAM files instead of raw FASTQ files, follow these modifications to the design matrix:

-- Replace column name `fastq` by `bam` and fastq files paths by bam files paths, as follow:
+- Replace the fastq column with a bam column, and replace the paths to FASTQ files with paths to BAM files.

 | condition | replicate | bam                 | order |
 |-----------|-----------|---------------------|-------|